josedelrey/seg2gis/README.md

 seg2gis is a configurable raster-to-vector pipeline for building segmentation, full-scene inference, mask post-processing, polygon simplification, and georeferenced GeoJSON export.
-Developed for a master's thesis, it is intended for research and assisted mapping, not cadastral boundary extraction.
+It was developed for a master's thesis.

 The experiments below use INRIA data.
 To apply a trained model to other data, see [Use your own imagery](#use-your-own-imagery); to train and evaluate the